cokolele/terraria-player-parser/readme.md

 ## Functions:

-  class constructor: new terrariaPlayerParser( "./path/to/file.plr" )
+class constructor: new terrariaPlayerParser( path|file )
- - Opens the file, does not parse it yet
+ \- Opens the file, does not parse it yet

-  instance method: Load()
+instance method: parse()
- - Parses the file
+ \- Parses the file
- - Returns an object
+ \- Returns an object

 ## Return object: